SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 ------

 :newTerm:`Tuples` group multiple values into a single compound value.
-The values within a tuple can be of any type, and do not have to be of the same type as each other.
+The values within a tuple can be of any type and do not have to be of the same type as each other.

 Here's an example of a tuple: